Nelson Sullivan: Death and archival preservation

 In the summer of 1989, with advice from Richards, Sullivan decided to create his own public access show to air in New York.
 He quit his job at Joseph Patelson Music House, cashed out his retirement, and set out on the next phase of his life.

 On July 2, Sullivan recorded the raw video he hoped to edit into the first episode of his TV show, centering the camera on himself as he walked from his neighborhood to Sheridan Square and the Stonewall Inn, site of the 1969 Stonewall Inn bar riot.
 His mood was darkened by the death of his friend Christina, a transgender woman who only recently had welcomed him and his camera into her bizarre rooms at the Chelsea Hotel.
 “I miss her terribly now and I always will,” Sullivan said into his camcorder.
 “I would like for my first cable show to be a memorial to my friend Christina.”
 Late in the afternoon on July 3, Sullivan recorded a video in which he and artist Bill Moye walked Blackout along the Westside Piers.
-As Moye and the dog jogged out ahead, Sullivan commented, “They’re running all the way out there to the end of the pier, but I don’t feel like running today.
-It’s July the third, and it’s the last day that I’m going to have, not to be running.”
+As Moye and the dog jogged out ahead, Sullivan commented, “They're running all the way out there to the end of the pier, but I don't feel like running today.
+It's July the third, and it's the last day that I'm going to have, not to be running.”

 Less than 12 hours later in the early morning hours of July 4, Sullivan was dead, the victim of an apparent heart attack.
 He was 41 years old.
 Richards said he was told that because Sullivan was still alive when he reached the hospital, an autopsy was not required, and none was performed.
-“One of Nelson’s grandfathers died from a sudden heart attack at the exact same age: perhaps the cause was a genetic disorder,” Richards said.
+“One of Nelson’s grandfathers died from a sudden heart attack at the same age: perhaps the cause was a genetic disorder,” Richards said.